shaikabd-cloud/Serverless-Web-App-AWS/README.md

 Upon completing this project, you'll have a fully functional **serverless web application** deployed on AWS.
 You will gain practical experience working with AWS services like **Lambda**, **DynamoDB**, **S3**, and **CloudFront** while integrating these services to create a seamless solution.

 ---

-Here’s a well-structured summary of your project steps for your GitHub page, with formatting and icons added for better readability and appeal:

----